openhealthcare/opal/doc/docs/reference/mixins.md

     allergy.to_dict() -> {"id": 1, "drug": "penicillin"}

-adds the BULK_SERIALISE flag, which is used by episode and patient.
+adds the _bulk_serialise flag, which is used by episode and patient.
 This flag is used to determine whether the item is serialised as part of Episode/Patient deserialisation.

 ### UpdateFromDict